This is our introduction to Wellington New Zealand – One cool capital city!

 Wellington isn’t just windy, it’s also shaky!
 This is New Zealand after all and Wellington sits right on the fault line, of the Pacific’s “ring of fire”.

 The Te Papa museum on the waterfront has a good demonstration of earthquake activity.
 Display’s show how this modern building was built to withstand the likelihood of a future big quake.

-Wellington is a rather unique mix, mainly surrounded by mountains, which fall towards the ocean towards golden beaches.
+Wellington is a rather unique mix, mainly surrounded by mountains, which fall towards the ocean and golden beaches.

 If you spend a few days here, you won’t be disappointed, although, many visitors only use Wellington as a transit route to the South.
 Rarely spending time here, to get to know this brilliant city.

-If you get out and about onto the many walking tracks, the views down on the city are fab, pick up one of the free walking maps from the iSite.
+If you get out and about onto the many walking tracks, the views down on the city are fab.
+So why not pick up one of the free walking maps from the iSite?

-A good walk to start with, is Mt Victoria and it’s lookout.
+A good walk to start with is Mt Victoria and its lookout.
 Expect a bit of puff from those lungs, but the views from the top are superb.
-You can drive up too, you’ll be in the company of the tourist buses, so won’t be alone.
+You can drive up too, you’ll be in the company of the tourist buses, so you won’t be alone.

 For a lively shopping experience head for Cuba Street, in the heart of Welly.
 It’s here that the individual side of the city springs to life.
-It’s a hub of eccentric lifestyles, quirky shops, cafes and bars, put it simply, it’s where it all goes on!
+It’s a hub of eccentric lifestyles, quirky shops, cafes and bars.To put it simply – it’s where it all goes on!

-The weekly night market held on a Friday, sees gastronomic delights from around the world, offering, a great atmosphere, above all, the food is scrumptious!
+The weekly night market held on a Friday, sees gastronomic delights from around the world.
+All offering a great atmosphere, above all the food is scrumptious!

 Every city has it’s tourist attraction and Wellington is no exception.
 Especially delightful is the bright red Cable Car, taking you to the top of the Botanic gardens from Lambton Quay, in the busy business and shopping district.